To do before 2023 ends

-Parents who have a lower income, may apply for the Kindgebonden budget, health care and/or rent allowances, paid by the tax office.
+People who have a lower income, may apply for the child-related budget (kindgebonden budget), housing benefits (huurtoeslag) and/or health care benefits (zorgtoeslag), paid by the tax office.
 All these allowances will increase per 1 January.

 Nationality: Note that the above rebates are granted to people who have the Dutch nationality, or who come from another EU country, or from Liechtenstein, Norway, Iceland or Switzerland.
 Citizens from other countries need to have a valid residence permit for the Netherlands.

 An exception to this rule has been made for Ukrainian refugees, who don’t need a residence permit until at least 4 March 2025.

 Some other things might change in your situation.
 Just a few examples: